kothawadeprasanna/GmailPTusingDocker/README.md

 #  Gmail API testing using Jmeter

+Hi :wave:
-Hi :wave:- Here, we will create Jmeter script for gmail API and create a docker image for the same.
+Here, we will create Jmeter script for gmail API and create a docker image for the same.
 We will also use that to execute and generate report.